mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### Atlas Products and Options

-Let's see what else Atlas has in stock.

-In this lesson, we'll discuss user access options with Atlas, and two Atlas products, Realm and Charts.

-Let's start with Atlas.

-The first thing to know is how projects are structured within Atlas.

-When you first started with Atlas, you had to create something called an Organization.
+Let's see what else *Atlas* has in stock.
+In this lesson, we'll discuss user access options with *Atlas*, and two *Atlas* products, *Realm and Charts*.
+Let's start with *Atlas*.
+The first thing to know is how projects are structured within *Atlas*.
+When you first started with *Atlas*, you had to create something called an Organization.

 An Atlas, this is a way to group projects, teams, and billing at the highest level.